 Rhode Island mechanics' liens on private property must be filed within 200 days of the last date the lienor provided materials or services to the Project.

 Click Here to File a Rhode Island Construction Lien Document

-LienItNow.com prepares, files and serves Rhode Island mechanics' liens for a fee of $290.00.
+LienItNow.com prepares, files and serves Rhode Island mechanics' liens.
+For pricing information, please visit our prices page.

 Click Here to File a Rhode Island Mechanics Lien Document

 A written contract is not required in all cases: the agreement can be written or oral, but Rhode Island does require proof that the owner consented to the improvement.
 Given the consent requirement, it is advisable to have a written contract or other documents (such as delivery tickets) that will prove the owner's consent.
 Note that if work is being performed by a tenant or lessee, a lien on the property itself (as opposed to the leasehold interest) can only be filed if the landlord consented to the improvements in writing.